buaacyw/GaussianEditor/readme.md

 ## TODO

 The repo is still being under construction, thanks for your patience.
-- [ ] Detailed tutorial for hyperparameter.
+- [ ] Step-by-step tutorial for WebUI .
+- [ ] Tutorial for hyperparameter tuning.
 - [ ] Colab.
 - [ ] Windows support.
 - [ ] Docker support.